COLOURFULWORLD

 The Snan food hall next to the Galeries, where you can find exclusive international food products under a stained glass dome - cheeses, fruits, vegetables, tinned goodies....

-We walked along the seafront exploring the area, sat down for an ice-cream, and carried on to the local Mosque.
+We then walked along the seafront exploring the area, sat down for an ice-cream, and carried on to the local Mosque.

 The nearby district of "Pearl"